 - ½ teaspoon Garam Masala Powder

 - Salt to taste

-- Mix gram flour with water and whisk to make a lump free batter.
+- Mix gram flour with 1 cup of water and whisk to make a lump free batter.

 - Heat vegetable oil in a pan.

 - Once the oil is hot, add mustard seeds, cumin seeds, hing and curry leaves and let them crackle for a few seconds.

 - Add onion and green chillies and cook until onion turns translucent.